-Andrew Lacey was awarded a BA in Insurance & European Studies in 2001, LLB (Graduate Entry) in 2008, and a BA in Human Recourse Management in 2010 all with UL.
+Andrew was awarded a BA in Insurance & European Studies in 2001, LLB (Graduate Entry) in 2008, and a BA in Human Recourse Management in 2010 all with UL.
 In 2013 he completed an LLM in Criminal Law from University College Cork after he completed the Criminal Justice Masters clinical programme.
-In September 2014, Andrew commenced a PhD research thesis with the CCJVS under the supervision of Prof. Kilcommins that examines the departure from adversarialism in the Irish Criminal Justice process and the emerging transition towards dispositive justice.
-Andrew has 16 years’ experience as a member of An Garda Síochána, currently holding the rank of sergeant.
+Andrew is currently undertaking a PhD research thesis under the supervision of Prof. Kilcommins and Dr Alan Cusack that examines the departure from adversarialism in the Irish Criminal Justice process and the emerging transition towards dispositive justice.
 Andrew is the course director of the postgraduate diploma in Serious Crime Investigation, a programme accredited by UL and taught through the Garda College; he previously delivered on the BA in Applied Policing programme.
-Andrew has recently completed a specialist diploma in Teaching, Learning & Scholarship with the University’s Centre for Teaching & Learning and is a certified hate crime trainer for law enforcement in Europe with the ODIHR (Office for Democratic Institutions & Human Rights).
+Andrew has completed a specialist diploma in Teaching, Learning & Scholarship with the University’s Centre for Teaching & Learning and is a certified hate crime trainer for law enforcement in Europe with the ODIHR (Office for Democratic Institutions & Human Rights).